Home > Residence Life & Housing > Residence Halls >

 Theme House Program Goals

 - Provide programs that focus on a particular interest or language and culture.

 - Serve as a resource for the campus community by hosting monthly educational and social activities.

 - Provide residents with opportunities to lead and serve others creatively.

-To apply, submit a proposal for the theme you wish to facilitate.
-Your creative proposal should include the following things:
+To apply, submit a creative proposal to the student life office before the deadline listed below.
+Your proposal should include the following things:

 - Specific ways your theme house (i.e. programs that you will develop and implement) will meet the Theme House Program Goals.